unrealpatch/ADatME/README.md

 You need to create a PROFILE, if you want the REWARD.
 The REWARD is only for the person who watched the AD, it is not transferable.
 If someone wanted to learn about lawnmowers and did not want a REWARD, they could sign in as a GUEST USER.
-Part of the give and take of this app is the demographic information the Manufacturers receive.
+Part of the give and take of this app is the demographic information the MAN receives.
 After watching several ADs, you decide which lawnmower is best for you and you go to buy it, the REWARD is applied to your purchase.
 The REWARD would be stored in the app and sent to your wallet in the form of a scanable code.